lodestar-sr/mpi-ang/deploy/README.md

 #!/bin/bash
 IP='35.227.161.39'
 KEYFILE="$HOME/.ssh/id_ed25519_100_mpi_dev_proc1"
-REMOTE_USER='proc'
+REMOTE_USER='proc'    # or your login id
+ssh -i $KEYFILE $REMOTE_USER@$IP

 # ssh -i ~/.ssh/id_ed25519_100_mpi_dev_proc1 proc@$IP
-ssh -i $KEYFILE $REMOTE_USER@$IP
 ```

 You do not have to connect/login to the GCE VM to run the remote build/deploy script

-Just put the above script on your local machine, and add the path to the remote build/deploy script to the ssh command.
+Just put the above script on your local machine, and add the path to the remote build/deploy script to the end of the ssh command.

 `<ssh command> "/path/to/gce/vm/angular/build/firebase/deploy/script arg1 arg2 ..."`